Summary

 Call to action

-We are committed to increasing transparency around our pricing approach and we ask funders and institutions to recognize that our APCs will vary across our journal titles.
+We are committed to increasing transparency around our pricing approach and we ask funders and institutions to recognise that our APCs will vary across our journal titles.
 Our role is to serve the demand and the needs of our customers – the speed of transition to OA is dictated by libraries, governments, funders, institutions and research communities.
-We will work with our customers to establish prices and sales deals that are fair and sustainable for all and ensure that we make information on Article and Book Publishing Charges openly available.
+We will work with our customers to establish prices and partnerships that are fair and sustainable for all and ensure that we make information on Article and Book Publishing Charges openly available.

 We commit to ensuring that every researcher – regardless of geographic location, discipline or personal circumstance has relevant and realistic options available to them to publish their work, so that no researcher is left without a voice, regardless of funding source.